 On this 1.5-hour tour, you’ll sample premium tequilas made from 100 percent blue agave, and choose from three different tasting experiences depending on your preference.

-Best Restaurants In Versalles Puerto Vallarta
+Versalles Puerto Vallarta Restaurants

 In the past couple of years, Versalles has blown up as a foodie destination.
 There seems to be a new place everyone is talking about on a weekly basis here these days.